 1. Central ingredient database

-Instead of keeping prices per recipe, you work with one central list of all ingredients with their current prices.
-If you adjust the price of beef from €18 to €20 per kilo, all recipes with beef are automatically recalculated.
+Instead of storing prices per recipe, you maintain one master list of all ingredients with current prices.
+Adjust beef from €18 to €20 per kilo, and all beef recipes recalculate instantly.

 2. Supplier link per ingredient